Listening to the Universe with Next Generation Ground-Based Gravitational-Wave Detectors: Visibility and measurement quality of compact binary mergers in future detectors

 \subsection{Signal visibility}

-The cosmic merger rate of BNS is of the order of $4.7\times10^5$ per year, but depending on the network we can only expect completeness as low as {\red $\sim 0.04\%$ in \aplus\ and $\sim 0.3\%$ in \voy, but up to $\sim50\%$} with three NG detectors (\ECS), see the SNR panel of Fig.~\ref{fig:BNS_visibility}.
-These percentages translate to approximately {\red $\mathcal{O}(10^2)$, $\mathcal{O}(10^3)$, and up to $\mathcal{O}(10^5)$} BNS detections per year, respectively, summarized in Tab.~\ref{tab:rates_snr}.
-These raw numbers illustrate the stark difference in volume and corresponding merger rates that each network's reach encompasses: {\red $z\sim 0.11$ for \aplus, $z\sim 0.22$ for \voy, and $z\sim 2.3$} for \ECS\ (see Fig.~\ref{fig:detection_efficiency_rate}).
+The cosmic merger rate of BNS is of the order of $4.7\times10^5$ per year, but depending on the network we can only expect completeness as low as {\red $\sim 0.04\%$ in \aplus\ and $\sim 0.4\%$ in \voy, but up to $\sim50\%$} with three NG detectors (\ECS), translating to {\red $\mathcal{O}(10^2)$, $\mathcal{O}(10^3)$, and up to $\mathcal{O}(10^5)$} BNS detections per year, respectively, summarized in Tab.~\ref{tab:rates_snr}.
+These raw numbers illustrate the stark difference in volume and corresponding merger rates that each network's reach encompasses: {\red $z_r\sim 0.11$ for \aplus, $z_r\sim 0.23$ for \voy, and $z_r\sim 2$} for \ECS\ (see Fig.~\ref{fig:detection_efficiency_rate} and Tab.~\ref{tab:reach}).
 Further, Tab.~\ref{tab:rates_snr} indicates that we can expect a host of BNS events in the `GW170817-class' with SNRs $\rho\geq30$, while SNR values above 100 are only regularly observable in NG networks.
-In fact, NG networks containing a CE detector will observe such loud events at rates of the order 1/10 to 1/3 of all detections in a Voyager network.
+In fact, the NG networks containing a CE detector will observe such loud events at rates of the order 1/10 to 1/4 of {\em all} yearly BNS detections in the Voyager network.